sec-edgar/sec-edgar/README.md

 SEC-Edgar-Crawler
 =============

- Getting filings of various comapanies at once is really a pain but SEC-Edgar-Crawler does that for you. you can Download all companies  periodic reports, filings and forms from EDGAR database in a single command.
+ Getting filings of various companies at once is really a pain but SEC-Edgar-Crawler does that for you.
+ You can download all companies' periodic reports, filings and forms from the EDGAR database in a single command.

 Installation
 -------------